psadmin-io/pt_dpk_patches/README.md

 `puppet module install ianoberst-xml_fragment --version 1.0.2 --confdir [dir]`
 6. puppet module - [stdlib 4.11+](https://forge.puppet.com/puppetlabs/stdlib)
 `puppet module upgrade puppetlabs-stdlib --confdir [dir]`
-7. [DeepRemove2](https://github.com/juanpablojofre/deepremove) - Used to delete weblogic/tuxedo folders that exceed the max path limit of windows.
-8. Set `JAVA_HOME` in system environment variables.
+7. Set `JAVA_HOME` in system environment variables.
-9. If using custom service accounts, each service account must be granted rights to logon as service or the service will fail to start.
+8. If using custom service accounts, each service account must be granted rights to logon as service or the service will fail to start.

 ## Features